Bostonia is published in print three times a year and updated weekly on the web.

 “It’s uneasy in every way,” says Lautzenheiser (CAS’96, COM’07).
 “It’s uneasy to find a donor match and the whole process makes one feel uneasy, because for it to happen, it means that someone who is now alive and using their arms will be dead.”

-Lautzenheiser’s approval for the experimental procedure by the hospital’s Institutional Review Board was announced at a press conference last Thursday, where his doctors, Simon Talbot, an assistant professor of surgery at Harvard Medical School, and Bohdan Pomahac, director of plastic surgery transplantation at BWH and associate professor of surgery at Harvard Medical School, described the complex process of finding a suitable donor.
+Lautzenheiser’s approval for the experimental procedure by the hospital’s Institutional Review Board was announced at a press conference on June 26, when his doctors, Simon Talbot, an assistant professor of surgery at Harvard Medical School, and Bohdan Pomahac, director of plastic surgery transplantation at BWH and associate professor of surgery at Harvard Medical School, described the complex process of finding a suitable donor.
 The matching process considers blood type, antibodies, gender, age, and skin tone, among other things.
 Lautzenheiser’s approval for the procedure involved extensive physical, psychological, and psychiatric evaluations.
 The hospital is now working with the New England Organ Bank to find a donor.

 Talbot said during the press conference that the surgery would require two surgeons on each limb and would take from 12 to 16 hours.
 The surgeons will operate at no charge, and the hospital will cover other expenses surrounding the procedure.
 A major concern in all organ transplants, Pomahac said, is that organ recipients must remain on immunosuppressant drugs for their entire lives, which can weaken a patient’s immune system.
 Talbot said Lautzenheiser, now 40, would be the hospital’s first recipient of a transplanted arm that includes an elbow, requiring nerves and muscles to make connections of unprecedented complexity.